Jovan-Savic/PMTSurveillance/README.md

 └─ README.md
 ```

-## Requirements for running python script
+## Requirements for running Python script
 pip install opencv-python mss numpy pyaudio pillow pynput

-## Running the python script
+## Running the Python script
 1. Start supervisor:
    - python -m supervisor.main or python supervisor.py
-   - login with credentials admin/admin.
+   - Log in with credentials admin/admin.
-2. Start agent on each monitored PC:
+2. Start the agent on each monitored PC:
    python agent.py
-   - enter unique Agent ID in GUI & Supervisor IP and Connect
+   - Enter the unique Agent ID in the GUI & Supervisor IP and Connect

-## ~~ Running the binaries (.exe) ~~
+## ~~Running the binaries (.exe)~~
-~~ In coresponding folders can be found .spec files used to build ~~ ~~ with pyinstaller and in dist/ are binaries. ~~
+~~In corresponding folders can be found .spec files used to build ~~ ~~ with pyinstaller and in dist/ are binaries.
-~~ To run, simply start the .exe and enter your ID + IP or login as admin with username and password (admin,admin). ~~
+To run, simply start the .exe and enter your ID + IP or log in as admin with username and password (admin, admin).~~

 To compile the scripts yourself into binaries, run
 ```